iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 Tree topology tests
 -------------------

-IQ-TREE can compute log-likelihoods of a set of trees passed via `-z` option:
+IQ-TREE can compute log-likelihoods of a set of trees passed via the `-z` option:

     iqtree -s example.phy -z example.treels -m GTR+G

 assuming that `example.treels` contains the trees in NEWICK format.
-IQ-TREE  first reconstruct an ML tree.
+IQ-TREE  first reconstructs an ML tree.
 Then, it will compute the log-likelihood of the  trees in `example.treels` based on the estimated parameters done for the ML tree. `example.phy.iqtree` will have a section called `USER TREES` that lists the tree IDs and the corresponding log-likelihoods.
 The trees with optimized branch lengths can be found in `example.phy.treels.trees` If you only want to evaluate the trees without reconstructing the ML tree, you can run: